dmitrii-artuhov/gengo/readme.md

 10.000000
 ```

+Errors printing:
+gengo > int a = 10
+10
+gengo > a = a + b
+Calls trace:
+File <console input>
+Run Time Error:'b' is not defined

 ## Features (pre-release 0.1.0)
 - Supports arithmetic operations in  console
 - Correct order of binary and unary operations